HarryFishnuts/BLib/README.md

 Okay, I lied, there are C++ style comments, and not everything I do is in classic C convention, but I think that clarity is important above all else, and C++ just doesn't offer that kind of thing.
-It's also why you see mee comment so much
+It's also why you see me comment so much

 <h2> Important: </h2>
 BLib is not in a functional state right now, i'd recommend using GLFW